rzbrk/PyVoiceRecognitionV3/docs/__init__.md

      |      Raises:
      |          BadBaudrate: When no or an unsupported baud rate is given
      |
+     |  set_output_io_mode(self, mode=None)
+     |      Set the output IO mode (12)
+     |
+     |      The output IO mode determines how the output pins of the module (OUT0
+     |      ...
+OUT6) behave in case the module recognizes a voice command.
+The
+     |      output pins represent the 7 records in the recognizer.
+For example, if
+     |      the third record in the recognizer is recognized only OUT2 will be
+     |      affected.
+There are 4 different modes:
+     |
+     |      0 -- Pulse: Send negative pulse to output.
+The pulse width can be
+     |           configured with the method set_output_io_pulse_width().
+     |      1 -- Toggle: Toggle the output state each time a recognition takes
+     |           place.
+     |      2 -- Set: Set output to high when the module recognizes a voice
+     |           command.
+The ouput state will stay high until the state is
+     |           resetted with the method reset_output_io().
+     |      2 -- Clear: Set output to low when the module recognizes a voice
+     |           command.
+The ouput state will stay low until the state is
+     |           resetted with the method reset_output_io().
+     |
+     |      The method returns a dictionary containing the response message from
+     |      the module:
+     |
+     |          response_dict = {
+     |              "raw": response_bin,
+     |              "mode": output io mode,
+     |                  }
+     |
+     |      Parameters:
+     |          mode (str): Output IO mode ("pulse", "toggle", "set", "clear")
+     |
+     |      Returns:
+     |          response (dict): dictionary containing the response
+     |              from the voice recognition module
+     |
+     |      Raises:
+     |          BadMode: When no or an unsupported output IO mode is given
+     |
      |  set_signature(self, record=None, signature=None)
      |      Set signature for record (22)
      |